raganwald/raganwald.github.com/_posts/weblog/2008-01-09-prepare-three-envelopes.md

 2. The second is labeled, “*Open when in even more trouble;”
 3. The third is labeled, "*Open when all hope is lost.*"

 Well, she researches anti-patterns in software project management, has a look around, talks to everyone, identifies the key players, and goes to management with a clear explanation of what the problems are, what’s realistic to achieve, and what needs to be done.

 To her surprise, management seems to go along with things and tells her to make whatever changes she needs.
 She institutes daily builds, stand up meetings, rapid iterations, and starts tracking velocity.
 Two months later, at the quarterly review, she presents her progress.
 The team is producing at 200% of the previous rate, morale is up, and they’re going to get 80% of the previous functionality done with less than 90 days of slip off the impossible schedule.

 There is silence, then management tells her that this is *unacceptable*.
 Sure, they agreed she could institute change.
 That’s her job.
 However they did not approve any compromise in scope or delivery date.
 This is a competitive business, and there are thousands of qualified managers looking for a job who can come in and get things done.
 Does she want to admit she can’t do her job?
 They lay down the law:

 "*We have assigned a product manager to discuss IBM WebSphere Portal integration with your technical lead.
 And the VP of Marketing needs to talk to you.
 We have made a commitment to all-singing, all-dancing web services and he needs a forty-minute presentation explaining how your project will be implemented with web services throughout.
 You look pale.
 Is there a problem?*"

+### the second act and the first envelope

 She goes back to her office in a quandary, then remembers the first envelope.
 Wordlessly, she opens it, and inside there is a three by five card inscribed: **Blame Me**.